khouloudRb/movies-mern/README.md

 npm install
 ```

-on **BOTH** the root folder, and inside the client folder, in order to install the necessary dependencies for this application.
+on **BOTH** the root folder and inside the client folder, in order to install the necessary dependencies for both the front-end and back-end of this application.

 Once that is done, then *cd* back to the root of this application and run the command: